PhangsTeam/sfng-docs/database_spec.md

 * `./data/` -- Directories containing data files corresponding to a single, unified observational data set.
 Contents are calibrated images in sky brightness units (e.g., `K`, `MJY/SR`, `JY/PIX`, `W/M**2`)
 * `./derived/` -- Derived science products from the data in `./data/`.
 Examples would be star formation rates, gas surface density maps.
 * `./docs/` -- Annoying documents like this one.
+* `./release/` -- Bundles of files for particular community releases.
 * `./tables/` -- Tabular data including catalogs, line-of-sight sample databases.
 * `./uncalibrated/` -- Here there be dragons.